dpirek/vanilla-js-spa/README.md

-# Vanilla JavaScript Single Page Application Starter Tempalte
+# Vanilla JavaScript Single Page Application Starter Template

+A simple starter template for building single page applications (SPAs) using vanilla JavaScript, HTML, and CSS.
+It features Vanilla Web Components, a basic routing system, and a mock backend server.
+There are no build tools or frameworks involved.
+There are no dependencies, just plain JavaScript.